azat-co/fullstack-javascript/chapter8/chapter8.md

       console.log('Processing file: ', filename)
 ```

 I always say never use synchronous functions in Node.js, unless you have to.
 This is such a case.
-Without the synch methods, we'll get racing conditions on our files meaning some will load faster than the others and cause conflicts:
+Without the synch methods, we'll get racing conditions on our files, meaning some will load faster than the others and cause conflicts:

 ```js
       stats = fs.statSync(filename)